koreyandrus/Codefi_Front-End_Student-Notes/C15__Review-Day/C15_NOTES.md

 4. Choose one that resonates with you and scope out the projects main features
 5. Send a message to us with your idea

+All projects should CREATE, READ, UPDATE, and DELETE data in some fashion.
+You can find a list of [public API's here](https://github.com/public-api-lists/public-api-lists)

 ---

 ---